 Start SOC 2 compliance by mapping the Trust Services Criteria

 The five TSCs form the foundation of SOC 2, defining the standards against which your data security controls are evaluated during compliance audits.
-The Assurance Services Executive Committee (ASEC) of the AICPA developed and introduced these in 2017.
+Developed by the AICPA's Assurance Services Executive Committee (ASEC) and introduced in 2017, the criteria have remained unchanged since their release.
+However, ASEC updated the underlying points of focus in 2022 to reflect evolving technologies and cybersecurity threats.

 Here are the five Trust Services Criteria:

-- Availability: Ensuring that systems remain available to stakeholders and customers as promised in contracts, service level agreements (SLAs), or other commitments
+2. Availability: Ensuring systems remain available to stakeholders and customers as promised in contracts, service level agreements (SLAs), or other commitments

-- Confidentiality: Limiting the use, storage, and access of sensitive information
+4. Confidentiality: Limiting the use, storage, and access to sensitive information

 Familiarizing yourself with these criteria helps you map controls and policies to each category before you start working through a SOC 2 checklist.